NikolaVucic005/La-Liga-Top-3/README.md

 # La Liga Top 3

-**La Liga Top 3** is a simple, static webpage showcasing the top three football clubs in Spain’s La Liga.
+**La Liga Top 3** is a static webpage showcasing the top three football clubs in Spain’s La Liga.
 Built using HTML and CSS, this project highlights key information and visual styling for
 Atletico Madrid, FC Barcelona, and Real Madrid.

 # Project Overview